mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 # Drawbacks
 [drawbacks]: #drawbacks

 The primary drawback to this approach is that it requires a restart of a quorum of the network in order to adjust to a new fee.
 In the intended common-case (low fees generally, higher fees in response to an active denial-of-service), this will entail restarting the network twice, and when a node is restarted, any pending transactions which did not make it into the current SCP slot will be discarded.
+That said, if node operators follow the existing enclave upgrade procedures (using firewalls to prevent new inbound transactions, allowing the network to reach a quiescent state with no pending values, then restarting), no pending transactions will be lost.

+Another drawback is the increased debugging difficulty in the event of a failed attestation.
+In the current system, a mismatched `ResponderId` (prologue) is the most likely source of an `AeadError` during authentication (the other cause would be an active MiTM attack replacing a public key).
+In the proposed system, because a configured fee is appended to the `ResponderId` to produce the prologue, a mismatch of either value would cause the `AeadError`, and thus both must be checked.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives